Nikhil2893/Project-6-Random-Forest-Wine-Quality-Prediction/README.md

 ## Lessons Learned

-This is classification problem of Natural Language Processing which could be solved by above mentioned steps in Introduction.
+This is classification problem which could be solved by above mentioned steps in Introduction.

 ## 🚀 About Me
 I'm a DATA SCIENCE enthusiast...